 A blended learning approach using website or software applications to enhance musical skills provides music teachers with a balanced approach to curriculum planning.
 This allows challenging lessons to be taught without taking away too much practical application.
 For example, students can arrange and share music using digital software and then be guided to replicate a portion of their arrangement in writing tasks using mini whiteboards and markers or paper and pencil.
 This approach fosters an understanding of how technologies evolve, as well as teaching basic notation skills.

 In this workshop, participants will be encouraged to reflect upon their use of different technologies and whether they prefer a blended or separate approach in their classrooms.
-In order to share a program that combines both technology and ethnomusicology, a sample lesson plan from the program Sound Infusion that uses a blended approach will be modelled, and participants given the opportunity to create their own computer composition.
+In order to share a program that combines both technology and ethnomusicology, a sample lesson plan from the program Sound Infusion that uses a blended learning approach will be modelled, and participants given the opportunity to create their own computer composition.

 We are swamped with resources and materials in today’s world that are competing for the already cramped spaces in school music curriculum.
 By the time teachers have juggled lessons missed due to sports carnivals, public holidays, and student absences, there is not much space left in which to fit quality learning.
 In most cases, technology has helped us to deliver ideas more quickly and easily in terms of manipulating and arranging digital sounds.